hsalunkhe14/Vehicle-Routing-Problem-Optimizer/README.md

 # Vehicle Routing Optimizer API

-This project is a prototype developed as part of my Master's Thesis on the Capacitated Vehicle Routing Problem With Time Windows.
-The core functionality is implemented in the [solver.py](https://github.com/A-M-Amine/Vehicle-Routing-Optimizer/blob/main/api/optimizer/solver.py) script, which provides insight into the algorithmic approach used.
+This project is a prototype developed as part of my exploration on the Capacitated Vehicle Routing Problem With Time Windows.
+The core functionality is implemented in the [solver.py] script, which provides insight into the algorithmic approach used.

 Please note that the API itself was my first attempt at using the Django and Django Rest framework.
 Consequently, I cannot guarantee its stability or execution reliability at this stage.
 While I intend to revisit this project when time permits, I am unable to commit to a specific timeline.